Q: Do you have a favorite art book?

 Comments are welcome!

-Posted on May 23, 2020, in An Artist's Life, Art in general, Inspiration, Writing and tagged "Reclaiming Art in the Age of Artifice: A Treatise Critique and Call to Action", answer, art book, artists, backpack, collective, companion, constant, contemporary, earlier, enamored, endless, favorite, founded, insights, inspiration, JF Martel, masterwork, mission statement, moments, myself, New York Dreamers Art Group, passages, Pearls from Artists, ponder, quoted, recommend, referred, reread, solace, source, terrific, wisdom.
+Posted on May 23, 2020, in 2020, An Artist's Life, Art in general, Inspiration, Writing and tagged "Reclaiming Art in the Age of Artifice: A Treatise Critique and Call to Action", answer, art book, artists, backpack, collective, companion, constant, contemporary, earlier, enamored, endless, favorite, founded, insights, inspiration, JF Martel, masterwork, mission statement, moments, myself, New York Dreamers Art Group, passages, Pearls from Artists, ponder, quoted, recommend, referred, reread, solace, source, terrific, wisdom.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Q: Do you have a favorite art book?.